jakem8532/read-me-generator/develop/README.md

   ## Installation

-  * Install node.js, then clone project from GitHub
+  * Install Node.js, then clone project from GitHub

   ## Usage

-  * Open terminal in vscode with project open, then run 'node index', then prompty answer all of the questions given.
-Once done, take the newly created README file and copy to your desired repository
+  * Open terminal in vscode from root directory, then run 'node index', then prompty answer all of the following questions.
+Once done, copy the newly created README file into desired repository

   ## License